 Wisconsin has a comprehensive transportation network that includes roads, highways, airports, railroads and harbors.
 This system is essential to our economy because it moves workers to jobs, raw materials to factories, finished products to markets and travelers to their destinations.
 Building and maintaining transportation infrastructure can, however, result in environmental impacts to waterways, wetlands, fisheries, endangered species and other resources.

-A local road culvert on a Waupaca County trout stream is analyzed by DNR OEEA staff.
+A local road culvert on a Waupaca County trout stream is analyzed by DNR ETEA staff.

-The DNR’s Office of Energy and Environmental Analysis (OEEA) works cooperatively with the Wisconsin Department of Transportation (DOT) and with local governmental transportation agencies to avoid and minimize environmental concerns with the construction and maintenance of highways, roads, bridges, culverts, airports, railways and harbors.
-For each county, there is an OEEA regional staff person who serves as the transportation liaison contact.
+The DNR’s Bureau of Environmental Analysis and Sustainability (EAS) works cooperatively with the Wisconsin Department of Transportation (WisDOT) and with local highway transportation departments to avoid and minimize environmental concerns with the construction and maintenance of highways, roads, bridges, culverts, airports, railways and harbors.
+For each county, there is an EAS regional staff person who serves as the transportation liaison contact.

-Local units of government must obtain waterway, wetland and stormwater permits for transportation projects they propose.
+Local units of government may need to obtain waterway, wetland and storm water permits for a proposed transportation project.
 Local transportation officials and their consultants can find permit information and forms below.
-To facilitate the permit process, we also strongly recommend contacting the DNR transportation liaison for the county in which your project is located.

 The WDNR-GP2-2012 General Permit for Municipal Bridges, Arches & Culverts is a general permit (GP) that is available for a discharge to waters and wetlands of no more than 10,000 square feet that is necessary for the construction, reconstruction or maintenance of a roadway, bridge, arch or culvert that is being carried out under the direction and supervision of a city, village, town or county, under s.
 30.123, Wis.
 Stats.